Travis Filar is entering his fifth season with Chattanooga after being named the program's sixth head coach on Feb. 17, 2011.

 Before coming to North Carolina, Filar was on the coaching staff at Memphis beginning in 2005.
 His responsibilities were with the middle blockers and team defensive systems.

 During his two seasons with the Tigers, he coached two AVCA All-Americans in Laura Cote and Shelby Burton, three AVCA All-Midwest Region players and three Conference USA all-league performers including the 2006 Libero of the Year.
 Memphis finished with a 27-8 record in 2006 and was one win from the C-USA title.

 Filar worked two seasons as a volunteer assistant at Kentucky.
 While working with the Wildcats, he also was involved in the community by coaching the boys and girls basketball teams at Trinity Christian Academy in Lexington, Ky.

 Prior to starting his coaching career, Filar played two seasons of men's club volleyball at Furman.
 He graduated with a degree in Health and Exercise Science in 2000.

 He spent two years at his alma mater as an assistant coach and assistant camp director from 2001-03.
 During that span, he guided four Southern Conference all-league performers.

 Additionally, he has worked as an assistant volleyball clinician at the Fellowship of Christian Athletes Girls Sports Camp at Gardner-Webb University.
 He also served as a court coach at volleyball camps at Charlotte and Davidson.

 Filar is married to the former Natalie Muro, a four-year women's soccer letter winner at Furman.
-The couple has a daughter, Savanna Grace, born on Feb.
-10, 2009, and son, Luke born on June 3, 2011.
+The couple resides in Chattanooga with their daughter, Savanna Grace, and son, Luke.